-Weight and mortality: Researchers challenge results of obesity analysisFebruary 25th, 2013 in Overweight and Obesity /
+Weight and mortality: Researchers challenge results of obesity analysisFebruary 25th, 2013 by Jake Miller in Overweight and Obesity /

 (Medical Xpress)—In January, when the Journal of the American Medical Association published a meta-analysis of 100 studies that probed the relationship between body mass index and mortality—studies that found slightly overweight people have lower all-cause mortality than normal weight and underweight people—media around the globe trumpeted the news.